fechy/issue-tracker/README.md

 - [x] Support agents can only handle one issue at a time.
 (New issues will remain OPEN until an agent becomes free)
 - [x] Support agents resolve issues: once done the issue is marked as resolved and the support agent becomes available to take a new issue.
 - [x] The system should be able to assign unassigned issues automatically when a support agent becomes available.

+# Note
+`.env` files pushed on purpose to ease start of the application.
+Either way they are not exposing any sensitive data.

+# What I would like to do if I had more time?
+- [ ] Integration tests
+- [ ] Proper error handling
+- [ ] Typescript